 There is no doubt about the revolutionary role of Robinhood in zero-commission trading, but the platform is built for beginner investors only.
 It falls short on technical and fundamental analysis tools active traders require frequently.
 Additionally, when compared with Webull, Robinhood doesn’t offer virtual trading, built-in earnings or other company news, and price alerts, making it less desirable for most traders.

 Both Robinhood and Webull stand true on their zero-commission trading promise.
 However, Robinhood’s much more limited functionality and tendency to glitch occasionally leaves investors wanting more.
 Over the past four years Webull has continuously updated their stock trading features giving investors much more of what they actually want, for free.
-This is why throughout 2021 Webull has been my daily stock trading app of choice.
+This is why throughout 2022 Webull has been my daily stock trading app of choice.